verySmolBrain/random-penguin-facts/README.md

 which was rather confusing.
 I thought it had to do with me using `.implement()` over `.extend()` but it turns out I just exported it through Embind wrong.
 There's a different binding you'll have to use if you want to have an optional override instead of pure virtual.
 Note that you should use the pure virtual flag when you export a pure virtual class in C++ so you get actual errors that tell you you haven't implemented the abstract class yet.
 I didn't do this the first time and was wondering whether Emscripten was broken.
 The official documentation is quite helpful in this regard so make sure to read it fully instead of skimming it like I did.

-Note if you do do this, you won't be able to use instanceof to compare C++ classes with Javascript classes because of Embind wrappers.
-There should be a way of doing this but I'll have to look into it.
-So far I've just been hardcoding checking the equality for the class constructor name.
-An alternative I've tried to look into is creating a Factory Class that generates C++ classes which I haven't gotten to work yet but seems like something worth exporing for cases where you need that connectivity.
+Note you can simply do something like `habitat instanceof wasmInstance.CatHabitat` to check whether a Class you created is a specific type.
+This allows you to do some interesting things with mixing C++ and Javascript classes.
+Note this also automatically checks base class as well so if `CatHabitat` extends `Habitat` then if you check `Habitat` with `instanceof` and that returns true.
+An alternative I've tried to look into is creating a Factory Class that generates C++ classes which I haven't gotten to work yet but seems like something worth exploring for cases where you need that connectivity.

 Note for Emscripten Embind it doesn't clean up automatically after you.
 This is documented in the [official Embind documentation](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html) where automatic deletion comes from a feature in ECMAScript 2021 and relies on the `FinalizationRegistry` API as well as requirements for a shared pointer constructor and they have noted this still does not offer a guarantee for cleanup.
 It is recommended to manually call `.delete()` for any C++ handlers you've created.